 Life as a regional dentist, told by Fiona Lowther

-I have had a lovely job working for mydentist as a regional dentist for the last two years.
+“I have had an amazing time working for mydentist as a Regional Employed Dentist for the last two years.
 My role is to provide clinical dentist support for our practices along the south coast of England.
 I qualified in 1983 and began my career in the Community Dental Service.
 From there I took as job as an associate, and ultimately, I owned that practice with two other partners.
 The practice grew to a successful busy five surgery practice in the Surrey commuter belt with visiting endo, perio and ortho specialists.
 I have worked in the NHS and private sectors, and I converted my own part of the practice from NHS to predominately private in the mid 1990’s.
-We had worked with coaches to help run this business, learning about ‘the patient journey’, smart diaries, KPI’s and theory and practice of business management (all the things we weren’t taught at dental school!)
+We had worked with coaches to help run this business, learning about the patient journey, smart diaries, KPIs and theory and practice of business management (all the things we weren’t taught at dental school!)

-In summary, I love my new role and have a new-found enthusiasm for helping people – The variety and challenges of my role makes me look forward to my work every day.
+In summary, I love my new role and have a new-found enthusiasm for helping people – The variety and challenges of my role makes me look forward to my work every day”

 To find out more about our Regional Employed Dentist role, call the Resourcing Team direct on 01204 799 699 or check out our live Regional Dentists roles here